ArcticMC/Scenarios/descriptions.md

 > The enchant preview will be disabled.
 When you enchant an item, it will be enchanted with the enchantment name "???".

 ### Enchant Progression (L)

+> &#x1F534; THIS IS AN ADMIN SCENARIO.
+PLEASE ASK AN ADMIN IF YOU WANT TO HOST THIS SCENARIO (Hosts are only allowed to ask the Admins not players)

 > All players receive 1 enchanting table use for each kill they get.

 ### Ender Dance (H)